Arlet/verilog-65C02-microcode/README.md

 | (Zero page), Y   |   5    |
 | (Zero page, X)   |   5    |

-Add 1 cycle for any read-modify-write
+Add 1 cycle for any read-modify-write.
+There is no extra cycle for taken branches, page overflows, or for X/Y offset calculations.

 Have fun.